Neuralearn/concretebioage/README.md

     *   (Detailed metrics for all bit depths and models are available in the accompanying report and Jupyter Notebook.)
 *   **FHE Performance (Indicative, from development environment):**
     *   **Key Generation Time:** Less than 0.1 seconds.
     *   **FHE Execution Time (per sample, on server):** The deployed Hugging Face Space will provide an FHE execution time for each prediction.
-This is dependent on the server hardware (typically CPU on HF Spaces) and the complexity of the 10-bit Ridge model. *Please refer to the live demo and the detailed report for precise timings on the target evaluation server (m6i.metal AWS).*
+This is dependent on the server hardware (typically CPU on HF Spaces) and the complexity of the 10-bit Ridge model.
+We got **~ 5s** for L4 Machine on Colab

-A comprehensive analysis of speed vs. accuracy trade-offs for different bit precisions and models is provided in the detailed technical report.

 ## Key Technical Choices & Trade-offs